 Pagestrip

-Not ideal if: You’re producing and managing a high volume of content on a regular basis.
+Not ideal if: You’re producing and managing a high volume of content.

 Pros: